NeoResearch/nvm-opt/README.md

 - Removal of useless opcode pairs (toaltstack -> fromaltstack)
 - Removal of unused local variables (reducing initial local array)
 - Add unit testing
+- Create direct dependency graph, which makes removals easier and also detection of unreachable code

 *What does it currently do?*